All Products

 Document Center

-Container Service for Kubernetes:Deploy a TensorFlow model as an inference service
+Container Service for Kubernetes:Deploy a TensorFlow model inference service

 Prerequisites

-This guide uses a BERT model trained with TensorFlow 1.15 and exported as a SavedModel.
+This topic uses a BERT model trained with TensorFlow 1.15 to deploy an inference service.
+The model is exported as a saved model.

-Run the following command to verify GPU availability in the cluster:
+1. Run the following command to check the available GPU resources in the cluster.

 arena top node